lancejchen/vehicle_detection_n_lane_finding/README.md

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+Describe how (and identify where in my code) I implemented a sliding window search.
+How did I decide what
+scales to search and how much to overlap windows?

 The code for implementing a sliding window search is in the function called detect_vehicle_by_clf() in ./track_vehicle_single_frame.py file.
 I defined 3 searching scale windows (rectangles), for near car, middle distance